 Smoked salmon is one of our favorite types of ways to eat salmon.
 It’s so tasty, refreshing, and honestly versatile in the recipes you can throw together.
 Like most cooked salmon, smoked salmon is an excellent source of vitamin B, vitamin D, protein, magnesium, and selenium.
 It possesses a lot of omega-3 fatty acids, DHA, and EPA.
 All of them help reduce the risk of macular degeneration, heart disease, and Alzheimer’s disease.
+We always recommend trying Oshen Salmon for the freshest salmon delivered straight to your door.

 Most smoked salmon is cold smoked.
 Cold smoked just means that you can smoke it at a temperature that’s not hot enough to cook the fish or kill deadly bacteria.